 You can also find crepes, sandwiches (in the north, mostly fish sandwiches), roasted chestnuts, beignets, gummy candies, pastries, candied nuts, and giant cookies with messages inscribed in frosting.
 You won't go hungry here, especially if you have a sweet tooth.

-Most markets run all day.
+Most German Christmas markets run all day.

 Running from about 10 in the morning until 10 at night, I've found that on weekdays the markets are less crowded during the day.
 Once people get off of work and the Christmas lights come on, some markets can get so crowded that it's difficult to even make your way through.
 If you're interested more in shopping, go during the day.
 If you're more interested in drinking, go at night for a festive party with plenty of snacks.

-Children dress in complete snowsuits, whether or not there is snow.
+German Children dress in complete snowsuits, whether or not there is snow.

 I found this little detail in Germany adorable.
 Almost every child up to the age of 5 was dressed in a full snowsuit - like the kind in A Christmas Story when Randy protests, "I can't put my arms down!"